What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 Many gym goers fall victim to working the mirror muscles -- those muscles they see readily in their image -- and neglecting the ones they don't see.
-This is especially true when it comes to the upper body -- people, often men, overwork the chest and biceps at the expense of the back.
-To maximize your weight workout, though, you need to address all the major muscles in your body.
-Emphasizing both push and pull exercises helps you work opposing muscle groups to create a balanced and functional physique.
+Lower body muscles like hamstrings, glutes, and more find themselves underworked as many choose to forego a full body workout.
+However, this is especially true when it comes to the upper body -- people overwork the chest, triceps, and biceps at the expense of the back and parts of the shoulder muscles.
+To maximize your weight workout, you need to address all the major muscles in your body.
+Emphasizing both push and pull exercises helps you work different muscle groups to create a balanced workout routine.

 References